There was not a needy person among them, for... they distributed to each as any had need.

 The idea for a centralized emergency food pantry was the idea of Madison activists Fred Close, Frank Ashton, Rev. Stephen Fisher and Tom Chmura of the Salvation Army.
 A start-up grant from the Cleveland Foundation furnished equipment and supplies for the Center.

 The Madison Food Center is operated entirely by volunteers from area churches and the community at large.
 Funding comes from area churches, community residents, organizations and businesses.
-The Madison Food Center is recognized by the I.R.S. as a 501(c)(3) nonprofit organization.

 Building and Grounds Manager